mtdkh/processing-reversi2player/README.md

-# Reversi2Player
+# processing-reversi2player
-This reversi for two players.
+This reversi for two players

-## Programming language
+## Environment
-Processing 2.2.1
+Processing ver2.2.1